marigold-dev/training-dapp-shifumi/README.md

 };
 ```

-We leave it empty for now and edit it later
+We leave it empty for now and edit it later too

-- Rules.tsx
+- Rules.tsx : just some information about game rules

 ```typescript
 import {